klidi/leaseweb-lucid/readme.md

 ## Application workflow

-Workflow its very simple, controller always interacts with a feature, features eather runs an operation or multiple, which are a job wrappers, or runs jobs.
+Workflow its very simple, controller always interacts with a feature, feature eather runs an operation or multiple, which are job wrappers, or runs jobs.
 Jobs don't run other jobs.

 I have implemented a very basic oauth2 with laravel passport enabling user registration and authentication